Pinball Repair Service in Your Home -

 Note I am animal friendly!
 That is, if you have a dog or cat or two at your home, that is not a problem.
 I can fix your pinball game at your home with no worry about pets.

-Generally a 75 mile trip (each way) is about as far as I can travel to do a game repair (like 1.5 hours each way max.)
+Generally a 60 mile trip (each way) is about as far as I can travel to do a pinball game repair (like 1 hour each way max.)
 Also travel is more limited during November to March, because the winter Michigan weather is unpredictable.
 So if you are far away and need a pinball game fixed for Christmas, please let me know if possible by November so I can make the trip before the winter weather comes.
 Keep in mind that long distance repairs can present problems for warranty work, hence my hessitation to accept really long drives.
 Because if you have a problem after the repair, it is very difficult for me to support the repair due to long travel distances.
 This is why I don't like to travel too far for repair.
 So please keep that in mind.

 Sometimes do slot machines repair too (email for more details.)
 I don't do this a lot, and generally won't come out for just a slot repair unless you have a pinball machine that needs some love too.
 Same applies to Chexx and Super Chexx Hockey games (domed bubble hockey) from 1983 (when introduced) to present.
-Note I generally do NOT fix video games.
+Note I generally do not fix video games, but if I'm at your house for a pinball repair, I can certainly take a look at your video game.

 Pinball Repair Cost and Credentials.